HQarroum/binary-search-tree/README.md

 - The left and right subtree each must also be a binary search tree.
 - It doesn't have any duplicate nodes.

-A binary search tree supports operations like `search`, `insertion`, `deletion`, `min-max search`, in `O(h)` time where `h` is the height of the tree.
-Below is an example of the structural organization of elements in a binary search tree.
+A binary search tree supports operations like `search`, `insertion`, `deletion`, `min-max search`, in $O(h)$ time where $h$ is the height of the tree.
+In a fully balanced binary search tree, the complexity of these operations tends to $O(n\log{}n)$, where $n$ is the number of nodes in the tree.
+In the worst case scenario of a fully unbalanced tree, the complexity tends to $O(n)$.

+> Below is an example of the structural organization of elements in a binary search tree.

 <br /><br />
 <p align="center">